Seeding crystallization in time

 For finite subsystems, the time-translation symmetry is broken for finite time scales before the order parameter oscillations vanish (even for the seed).
 Suitable tool for analyzing this scenario is the spectrum of the Liouville superoperator, denoted by complex eigenvalues $\lambda_j$, generating the dynamics of the system \cite{albert2014symmetriews,iemini2018boundary,campeny2020time,tindall2020quantum,solanki2021role,buca2021algebraic}.
 The transient oscillations of the order parameter are a consequence of finite imaginary part of the eigenvalues, $\text{Im}(\lambda_j) \neq 0$, while their damping is the result of negative real parts, $\text{Re}(\lambda_j) < 0$.
 Witnessing seeding in this case amounts to requiring the imaginary part of the Liouville eigenspectrum to remain gapped while its real part becomes gapless as the subsystem's size increases.

-\paragraph{Model.---} Consider $n$ subsystems indexed by $\alpha$, each composed of $N_{\alpha}$ spin-$1/2$ atoms with total spin $S_{\alpha}=N_{\alpha}/2$.
+\textit{Model.---} Consider $n$ subsystems indexed by $\alpha$, each composed of $N_{\alpha}$ spin-$1/2$ atoms with total spin $S_{\alpha}=N_{\alpha}/2$.
 The spins undergo collective dissipation at rates $\kappa_{\alpha}/S_{\alpha}$ and are pumped coherently with strength $\Omega_{\alpha}$.
 We now make a particular choice for the interaction $L_V[\Gamma]$ in Eq.~(\ref{eq:me_BTC_many}) and discuss other interactions later.
 We assume the subsystems interact dissipatively at rate $\Gamma/S$, where $S=\sum_{\alpha}S_{\alpha}$.
-Evolution of the total system is described by the following master equation (see Sec.
-A of the Supplement),
+Evolution of the total system is described by the following master equation (see Appendix \ref{sec:appendix-A}),

 where $\hat{S}_{\alpha}^k=\frac{1}{2}\sum_j\hat{\sigma}_{\alpha,j}^k$ are the collective spin operators for $k=x,y,z$ and subsystem $\alpha$, $\hat{S}_{\alpha}^- = \hat{S}_{\alpha}^x - i \hat{S}_{\alpha}^y$ and $\hat{S}^- = \sum_{\alpha}\hat{S}_{\alpha}^-$ are the collective annihilation operators.
 The dissipators are given in Lindblad form as $\mathcal{D}[\hat{O}]\rho = \hat{O}\rho\hat{O}^{\dagger} - \frac{1}{2} \{\hat{O}^{\dagger}\hat{O},\rho\}$.
 For simplicity, we consider the subsystems with $\kappa_{\alpha} = \kappa$, and $S_{\alpha} = S_{\beta}$.